A Breath of Fresh Air on Nuclear Weapons Policy

 Ploughshares Fund President Joe Cirincione kicked off the proceedings by addressing the elephant in the room, noting that “one of the greatest threats we face today on the nuclear front . . . is from our own government.”
 In keeping with that concern, the morning session included Sen. Ed Markey (D-MA) and Rep. Ted Lieu (D-CA), cosponsors of a bill that would prohibit the president from launching a nuclear first strike without seeking congressional authorization.
 This curb makes sense in its own right but is particularly important given the current occupant of the Oval Office.
 It could not only create a firewall against a reckless resort to nuclear-weapons use, but it could create a hook for other people in the chain of command to resist a presidential order to strike first.
 Prospects for passing the legislation in the short term are challenging, but every time Trump makes an incendiary statement on the subject it gains greater support.

-Rep. Adam Smith (D-WA) echoed Markey and Lieu’s concerns by announcing that he would join with Rep. John Conyers (D-MI) to put forward a bill that would make it U.S. policy never to be the first to use nuclear weapons in a crisis.
+Rep. Adam Smith (D-WA) echoed Markey and Lieu’s concerns by announcing that he would put forward a bill that would make it U.S. policy never to be the first to use nuclear weapons in a crisis.
 Smith’s bill would skip the step of potential congressional authorization and simply ban a nuclear first strike outright.
 Rep. Nancy Pelosi (D-CA) has also spoken out on the need to address this issue, a further indication that the need to rein in the president’s ability to launch a nuclear war is gaining traction on Capitol Hill.

 The Case of North Korea